 All of our 60W woodburners run on 110V.
 This means that if the electricity in your area is 220V, you would need to have a step-down power converter that converts your area’s electricity to 110V.
 However, with some tweaking of the voltage adjustment knob, you can use it directly plugged into your 220V outlet (see PDF on how to do this).
 We would like to clarify that we cannot warranty any issues that may arise from using the said wood burners on voltages higher than 110V.

 I noticed when I started it up that the lowest voltage setting was at 6 and the highest voltage setting was at 107.
 When I turned the voltage dial halfway it reads 35.
 I feel the burner is not producing consistent heat.
 There is no buzzing coming from the unit.
 I tried to fine-tune the unit by setting the lowest setting to 20 but it still only displays 35 when the dial is turned halfway and still reads 107 at the highest setting.
 How can this be fixed?

 Please try to set the initial setting to 30V.
-I have the minimum setting set to 30V on my unit since I do not burn on leather and as far as wood is concerned, especially softwood, you will see the slightest shade come out at around 40-45V.
-Regarding inconsistent heat, could you perhaps record a short video to demonstrate it?
+The minimum setting is set to 30V on my unit since I do not burn on leather and as far as wood is concerned, especially softwood, you will see the slightest shade come out at around 40-45V.
+Regarding inconsistent heat, could you perhaps record a short video to demonstrate it and send it to firstname.lastname@example.org?
 Another question is regarding the type of wood you are burning.
 Are you using pine by any chance?
 It is a very common type of wood used for woodburning, but it is also a tricky type of wood.
 Pine has two types of grain – one that is very soft and another one that is very dense.
 If it is cut parallel to the grain, you will get a large area of very soft grain as well as a large area of the dense grain.
 Both react very differently to the same voltage setting.
 Please see this short video clip for more clarity.